Father Bruce G. Douglas

 "Open Communion" - Communion is offered to, and encouraged to be received by, all Believing Christians.

-"General Absolution" - During the Penitential Rite of Mass, a moment is taken to confess sins silently and personally to God, then the Priest grants General Absolution, or one may confess to a Priest in person.
+"General Absolution" - During the Penitential Rite of Mass, a moment is taken to confess sins silently and personally to God.
+Then, the Priest grants General Absolution, or one may choose to confess to a Priest in person.

-"Sacraments" - May be administered outside the confines of a Church.
+"Sacraments" - Maybe administered outside the confines of the Church.

 "Holy Orders" - Are open to Married and Single Clergy.
 Another question often asked is, how can a priest be married?
-In 305 A.D. the Council of Elvira in Spain, while not forbidding marriage, passed the first decree on celibacy for all bishops, priests and those who served at the altar.
+Clerical celibacy is a discipline, not a doctrine.
+Pope John Paul II stated in 1993 publicly that "celibacy is not essential to the priesthood."
+For the first thousand years of the Christian Church, priests, bishops, and even popes could — and often did — marry.
+A number of popes were married men in those first thousand years of the Church, and two were the sons of previous popes.
+The ideal of celibacy existed but as a teaching from the Apostle Paul, not a church doctrine.
+In 305 A.D., the Council of Elvira in Spain, while not forbidding marriage, passed the first decree on celibacy for all bishops, priests, and those who served at the altar.
 The Ecumenical Council of Nicea in 325 decreed that a priest could not marry after ordination.
-Pope Siricius in 385, commanded celibacy for bishops, priests and deacons.
-In 1123, the First Lateran Council forbade clergy to marry and decreed that those who had must dissolve their unions.
+Pope Siricius, A.D 385, commanded celibacy for bishops, priests, and deacons.
+In A.D 1123, the First Lateran Council forbade clergy to marry and decreed that those who had must dissolve their unions.
 None of these edicts were decisions by an ecumenical council of all the Christian Churches in Apostolic Succession.

 "Holy Matrimony" - Is offered to those who have been previously married, without pre-condition.
 No Roman Catholic Church Annulment is required.
-We believe in the sanctity of marriage and thereby do not perform same-sex or civil unions.
+We define marriage as a holy covenant between a man and a woman.
 We believe that marriage is a Sacrament, but divorce and remarriage are realities.
-We do not believe that divorce is the "unforgivable sin," nor do we believe that divorce should bar anyone from the ministry and the Sacraments of the church.
+We do not believe that divorce is an "unforgivable sin," nor do we believe that divorce should bar anyone from the ministry and the Sacraments of the Church.

 We oppose abortion without question.

-We work with mostly 'displaced Catholics', those who have left the Church for any number of reasons.
+We work with mostly 'displaced Catholics,' those who have left the Church for any number of reasons.
 We are here to serve them when they need a Priest, without question or condition.
-Ours is a 'Urban/Suburban Missionary Ministry.'
+Ours is an 'Urban/Suburban Missionary Ministry.'

 Serving Those in Need